-The Draft 2023-2031 Housing Element includes updates to the policies and programs in the current Housing Element to reflect (1) changes in State law; (2) public, stakeholder, City Council, and Planning Commission input; (3) current City practices; (4) updated program responsible parties and City department name changes; (5) accomplishments since the adoption of the current Housing Element, such as the adoption of Title 17 (Zoning) of the Goleta Municipal Code (Title 17) and adoption of affordable housing fees; (6) updated program activity time periods; and (7) improved language to better convey the intent of the policies and programs.
+The Draft 2023-2031 Housing Element (Exhibit 1 of Attachment 1) includes updates to the policies and programs in the current Housing Element to reflect (1) changes in State law; (2) public, stakeholder, City Council, and Planning Commission input; (3) current City practices; (4) updated program responsible parties and City department name changes; (5) accomplishments since the adoption of the current Housing Element, such as the adoption of Title 17 (Zoning) of the Goleta Municipal Code and adoption of affordable housing fees; (6) updated program activity time periods; and (7) improved language to better convey the intent of the policies and programs.
+Refer to Attachment 2 for an underline-strikethrough changes version comparing the proposed policies and programs with the existing, adopted, 2015-2023 Housing Element policies and programs.

-A summary of the Draft 2023-2031 Housing Element policies and substantive revisions associated with those policies are highlighted for Planning Commission's review and consideration below.
+A summary of the Draft 2023-2031 Housing Element policies and substantive revisions associated with those policies are highlighted below for City Council's consideration.